ph3rin/relp/README.md

 that shall be upheld by both partners.

-The original document was authored, maintained, and is still in active use by [@ph3rin](https://github.com/ph3rin) and @???(anonymous).
+The original document was authored, maintained, and is still in active use by [@ph3rin](https://github.com/ph3rin) and [@kcn](https://www.artstation.com/cyanideyang).
 It is recommended that you fork/modify this document to suit your own need since you may not agree with every term we included in this document.